Tominous/InvadedSoup-1/README.md

   - Custom help listener, when you right click the item it displays the help page.
   - Urgal listener, when you kill a player with this kit you get 5s of strength 1.
   - Switcher listener, when you throw a snowball at a player with switcher, you switch places with them.
 When you kill a player you get 5 extra snowballs.
+  - Kangaroo listener, when you use the rocket, you get launched in the direction your facing.
+If you're shifting, you go further.
+  - Ninja listener, when you sneak (off cooldown), if another player has hit you, you teleport behind them.
   - Item Drop listener, prevents item drops if /tdp is not enabled.
   - Death item drop listener, removes all item drops on death, except for player's soups.
   - More coming soon...